 Since 2014, PEER has completed or is under design or construction of 19 stormwater management projects that manage the stormwater runoff from almost 62 acres of impervious surfaces.
 These projects have been funded 100% by grants, which have totaled over $10 million.
 We have installed five rain gardens and 19 underground infiltration beds since 2015.

 PEER has over five years of experience designing and constructing on-site stormwater management.
 The Managing Member, Dennis Shelly is a licensed professional engineer with more than 40 years of experience in environmental and stormwater management.
 The Director of Development, Micah Shapiro, is a Registered Landscape Architect with more than seven years of design-build experience with stormwater management including green and blue roofs.

 Supplemental to the development, design and construction of stormwater management systems, we also provide stormwater system inspection, maintenance and repair services.
 The presence of stormwater management systems carries a maintenance obligation that, if unattended, can lead to nuisance, ponding, enforcement penalties, loss of stormwater fee credits and, ultimately, system failure and replacement.

 We believe that to sustain and grow our business, we need to constantly remind ourselves that "Good Enough" is not good enough, ever.
 We rely on our reputation with property owners, our subcontractors and with Philadelphia Water Department (PWD) and Philadelphia Industrial Development Corporation (PIDC) to move our business forward.
 We commit to respond quickly, keep you informed and strive to move your from "satisfied" to "pleased" with our effort.
-Our company name is an acronym standing for Practical, Experienced and Effective Response: You should expect nothing less.

 We will not achieve perfection, but we strive to: